 Rostered leaders should develop a Continuing Education Covenant with their Congregation Council.
 This is an excellent step in developing a sense of shared ministry.
-The ELCA recommends that congregations contribute a minimum of \$700 each year for continuing education and that the pastor or deacon provide a minimum of an additional \$300 each year.
+The ELCA recommends that congregations contribute a minimum of \$700 each year for continuing education and that the rostered leader provide a minimum of an additional \$300 each year.